-The Team works closely with the Vanderbilt Office of Neighborhood, Community, and Governmental Relations and the Vanderbilt Federal Office of Governmental Relations.
+The Team works closely with the both the Vanderbilt University and the Vanderbilt University Medical Center Offices of Federal Relations.
 At the beginning of each legislative session, they coordinate with these offices key issues that affect individuals with disabilities and their families in the coming sessions.
 They also coordinate regular visits and tours of the VKC UCEDD for local, state, and national legislative and congressional members and their staffs.
 Team members participate in public policy events such as the annual Vanderbilt Day on the Hill and the annual Disability Awareness Day with the Tennessee Legislature.
 Team members serve on national and state public policy and planning committees and task forces.

 The Team includes VKC UCEDD faculty and staff, members of the UCEDD's Community Advisory Council, trainees, and community members.

 This story project provides a way for individuals with disabilties and families to share their experiences with a variety of supports and services like health care, education, housing, and employment.
 Stories are collected by students at Vanderbilt University and are compiled in a topical booklet each year that is shared with Tennessee legislators and policymakers during TN Disability Day on the Hill and the Disability Policy Seminar in Washington DC.
 Stories are housed in a searchable database and may be viewed HERE.